This post may contain affiliate links.

 I wove some cheery plaid ribbon through this metal wall basket I have hanging on the wall above my espresso machine.
 I like how it looks with ribbon so much better that I plan on getting new ribbon when spring arrives.

 I love to incorporate nature into my decor because it helps me appreciate the beauty specific to that season.
 To make this garland, I dipped some pine cones in white acrylic paint and tied them to a length of red ribbon cord.
 Then I added some LED “fairy lights” that look pretty in the evening when the lights are low.

-Other items from nature that could be strung on a piece of ribbon, yarn, or twine to make a garland include evergreen sprigs, nuts (you might need a power drill for those), cinnamon sticks, dried orange and apple slices, dried eucalyptus or bay leaves, and the old standby, dried cranberries.
+Other items from nature that could be strung on a piece of ribbon, yarn, or twine to make a garland include evergreen sprigs, cinnamon sticks, dried orange and apple slices, dried eucalyptus or bay leaves, and the old standby, dried cranberries.